 Fifty three girls, chosen to represent their respective countries in next Friday's Miss.
 World Competition,?

-Fifty three girls, chosen to represent their respective countries in next Friday's Miss.
+Background: Fifty three girls, chosen to represent their respective countries in next Friday's Miss.
 World Competition, put on bathing costumes and paraded in front of the cameras in the Lyceum Ballroom in London, United Kingdom, on Saturday (18th November).
 The competitions considered to be the world's leading beauty contest and is worth around GBP 40,000 sterling to the winner in modelling and publicity fees over the next year.

 Among the contestants displaying their charms were Miss.
 Sylvia Ohanessian from Lebanon, Miss.
 Pornpit Sakonujiara from Thailand, Miss.
 Edicta garcia from venezuela and Miss.
 Virginia Radinas from Australia.
 Miss.
 Belinda Green, an Australian, won the title last year.
 The girls are judged on their overall personality as well as their looks.
 Miss.
 Lebanon, for instance, enjoys reading, theatre, water skiing and yoga, while Miss.
 Venezuela's ambition is to become a doctor.